 Anti-Racism & EDI

 I believe in body autonomy and that we all have a right to define and experience fitness on our own terms without judgement.
-I also believe that the only way that fitness can be a truly inclusive and safe space is if we see ourselves represented in all of our diverse bodies, experiences, self-expressions, and perspectives.
+I also believe that the only way that fitness can be an inclusive and safe space is if we see ourselves represented in all of our diverse bodies, experiences, self-expressions, and perspectives.

 Finally, my company is built on transparency, open communication, and accountability.
 If there is a way that you believe I can do better or can elevate more voices, I want to hear about it.
 For far too long, the fitness industry has given the mic to a small number of privileged voices.
 I want to be one of the individuals in this industry who changes this.